AJMansfield/Intelligence-Core-Public/kttu02.md

 "Kai.
 My name is Kai."
 You point to yourself.

-"Small word, for big ..." he motions at you, indicating your large relative size.
+"Small name, for big ..." he motions at you, indicating your large relative size.

+You laugh at the joke.
 "I guess so," you say.
 "So what's your name?"

 ----

-You work alongside the ... what were they, exactly, anyway?
+You work alongside the ... what were you going ot call them, anyway?

-They group had identified as '_Ksip-pukt-sim-nmi_' or something of the sort, using some subtle alien pronounciations that your human mouth couldn't quite articulate, but that appeared to be a name for this group in particular, and you hadn't quite been able to communicate desire to know their name for the species as a whole.
+They group had identified as '_Ksip-pukt-sim-nmi_' or something of the sort, using some subtle alien pronounciations that your human mouth couldn't quite articulate, but that appeared to be a name for this group in particular, and you hadn't quite been able to communicate that you wanted to know their name for the species as a whole.

+Kender?
+Sure, any name will do.

-Anyway, you work alongside the halflings for several more hours, until finally the field is harvested.
+Anyway, you work alongside the kenders for several more hours, until finally the field is harvested.
 The trailer is stacked full of the tubers, and you retrieve your pack to follow the crew as they walk behind it to the city up ahead.

-As you walk, the foreman &mdash; who'd identified as '_Ye-o-ne-e_' and who'd accepted your nickname 'Leon', poses a question to you.
+As you walk, the foreman &mdash; who'd identified as '_Ye-o-ne-e_' and who'd accepted your nickname 'Leon' &mdash;
+  poses a question to you.
 "Where was Kai go?"